 Costco Deavas Hot Chocolate Bombs Review

-Costco Deavas Hot Chocolate Bombs box
+Image of the Costco Deavas Hot Chocolate Bombs box sitting on a table unopened.

-Costco Deavas Hot Chocolate Bombs
+Costco Deavas Hot Chocolate Bombs.

 Location in Store

 I found these Costco hot chocolate bombs in the Christmas seasonal aisle near all the other Christmas treats and chocolates near the back of the store.
-The item number is 1560856.
+The item number is 1735366.

 Taste